Dark Sky Reserve Networks Usher in Earth Law

 Dark Sky Reserves

-An IDA International Dark Sky Reserve is a public or private land area possessing an exceptional or distinguished quality of starry nights and nocturnal environment that is specifically protected for its scientific, natural, educational, cultural, heritage and/or public enjoyment.
+An International Dark Sky Place is a public or private land area possessing an exceptional or distinguished quality of starry nights and nocturnal environment that is specifically protected for its scientific, natural, educational, cultural, heritage and public enjoyment.
 Reserves consist of a core area meeting minimum criteria for sky quality and natural darkness, and a peripheral area that supports dark sky preservation in the core.
-For a list of certified dark sky parks: https://www.darksky.org/our-work/conservation/idsp/parks/
+Currently, there are over 160,000 square kilometers of protected land and night skies in 22 countries on 6 continents.
+Dark Sky International curates a list of certified dark sky parks, and serves as a database and hub for more information on the dark sky movement, advocacy and educational opportunities, and light pollution-reducing statutes.

 Figure 4 Mama and baby Grizzly bears in Jasper Park.
 Photo by Michelle Bender, used with permission of author.